alejandro5042/Run-IrcBot/README.md

 How to Write a Bot
 ------------------

 To begin, here's your hello world bot.
-Any time someone says `hi` we will output `hello!`.
+Anytime someone says `hi` we will output `hello!`.
 Anything that is written to the output is stringified and sent via IRC.

 ```PowerShell
 param ($Message, $Bot)